SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

 # Telling the Story
 Software documentation doesn't exactly lend itself well to telling a chronological story.
-Instead we will use software engineering concepts to present viewpoints which we think will deliver not only what is in the software, but also why the software is developed the way that it is.
-We will present the topics to you with Abstractions, Block Diagrams, Flowcharts, Sequence Diagrams, and State Transition Diagrams.
-With all the different perspectives, you should be able to key in on the ideas in the way that registers with you best.
+Instead we will use software engineering concepts to present viewpoints which we think will deliver not only how the software functions, but also why the software is developed the way that it is.
+We will present the topics to you with **Abstractions**, **Block Diagrams**, **Flowcharts**, **Sequence Diagrams**, and **State Transition Diagrams**.
+With all these different perspectives, you should be able to key in on the understanding in the way that registers with you best.

 ## Abstractions
 On a project level, the primary abstraction is the operation of the entire system.
-At present, the project doesn't interact much with the surrounding world, so it's abstraction value is limited.  [project abstraction](./docs/project_abstractions.md)
+At present, the project doesn't interact much with the surrounding world, so it's abstraction is of limited value.  [project abstraction](./docs/project_abstractions.md)

 ## Block Diagram
 ---